Do you or someone you know need help?

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australia has a Consulate in Skopje headed by an Honorary Consul.
-The Consulate provides limited consular assistance which does not include the issuing of Australian passports.
+Australia has a consulate in Skopje, headed by an Honorary Consul.
+It provides limited consular assistance and can't issue passports.

 Londonska 11 B